p4bloeg/Curso2022-2023/HandsOn/Group27/app/README.md

 Important |
 ---|
-An SPARQL-endpoint server is required, its IP-PORT has to be defined as an enviroment variable. |
+A SPARQL-endpoint server is required, its IP-PORT has to be defined as an enviroment variable. |
 The graph to be provided by the SPARQL-endpoint is located in `../rdf/consumo-energia-edificios-updated-with-links.ttl` |

 -----------------------